 Even for issues where I was not able to view a copy of a journal with the supplements intact, the publications still contained information that was relevant to my research, such as design patent registration notifications and discussions of the typefaces shown on the missing supplements.
 On rare occasions, the latter also provided the names of a typeface’s punchcutter – information that was almost never included in foundries’ own specimens.
 Together with the journal supplements, I was able to use these reviews and patent listings to discern many dates of first publication.
 Foundry specimen catalogues were rarely dated.

 Above, left: The 8 through 16-pt sizes of the Elephanten-Schriften, from E.J.
 Genzsch’s 1902 catalogue.
 Above, right: The 8 through 20-pt sizes of Fette Grotesk, from a circa 1914 Bauer’sche Gießerei catalogue.
 These are just two of the many examples of third-party foundries carrying the Zeitungs-Grotesque design.
 That typeface was originally published in 1874–75 by the J.G.
 Francke Nachfolger A.W.
 Kafemann foundry of Danzig (today: Gdańsk).
 I suspect that most of the sorts shown on each page were cast from matrices of Kafemann’s Zeitungs-Grotesque.
 The top-left of the lowercase ‘a’ instances seen here may not be a complete match, however.
 The angle of these fonts’ upper terminals for that letter differ from Kafemann’s design.
 Perhaps whoever applied that change did so to open the letterform’s aperture slightly and prevent the ‘a’ from closing up in print, or otherwise appearing too dark in colour.
-The Elephanten-Schriften included a 24-pt size not found on Kafemann’s specimen sheets, and Bauer’s Fette Grotesk had a 6-pt size whose provenance I’m not sure about, either.
+The Elephanten-Schriften included a 24-pt size not found on Kafemann’s specimen sheets.
+Bauer’s Fette Grotesk had a 6-pt size which was probably added to the design by Gustav Reinhold’s foundry.

 Aside from Kafemann and Bauer, plus E.J.
-Genzsch and their mother house – Genzsch & Heyse in Hamburg – I believe that this exact design was carried by at least 24 other foundries in Germany, Austria, and Switzerland.
-I’ve posted my current list of those foundries, and the names they used for this design over on Flickr.
-The Flinsch foundry at Frankfurt am Main produced a similar typeface, which they called Fette Grotesk (the same descriptive name that about 17 of the foundries selling Kafemann’s design used for that typeface).
+Genzsch and their mother house – Genzsch & Heyse in Hamburg – I believe that this exact design was carried by at least 29 other foundries in Germany, Austria, and Switzerland.
+I’ve posted my current list of those foundries, and the names they used for this design in this post on the typeface.
+The Flinsch foundry at Frankfurt am Main produced a similar typeface, which they called Fette Grotesk (the same descriptive name about half of the foundries selling Kafemann’s design used for that typeface).

 Framework in which I undertook this project

 This is a private research project, and therefore something like a hobby.
-During the time in which I undertook it, I began working as a full-time type designer at LucasFonts GmbH in Berlin – where I still am today.
-I am not now in university employment; however, until March 2019, I was affiliated with the Hochschule für Bildende Künste Braunschweig as a doctoral candidate.
-My status there has just ended, as I successfully defended my dissertation in January 2019.
-I wrote that dissertation before beginning this particular research project, and I have not directly drawn from it in this undertaking.
+During the time in which I undertook it, I worked as a full-time type designer at LucasFonts in Berlin.
 In January 2019, I presented intermediate findings from this research in a lecture at the Staatsbibliothek zu Berlin.
 A recording is viewable online (in German).
 After I finish my research, I plan to publish an article about my findings.
 I also hope to make further presentations with the materials I collected (in case you are in charge of inviting speakers to a conference).

 Above: Comparison of the 28-pt sizes of Moderne Steinschriften as seen in E.J.
 Genzsch’s 1902 catalogue, and the Neuste schmale Grotesk typeface as seen in Bauer’s circa 1914 catalogue.
 Both typefaces were first published in 1865, and there are some similarities between the designs.
 The Moderne Steinschriften were not a Genzsch product.
 This size of the family was created at the Benjamin Krebs Nachfolger foundry in Frankfurt, where it was part of a family also named Moderne Steinschriften.
 The Krebs-foundry Moderne Steinschriften design was carried by at least 20 other German firms.
 My list of those foundries, and the names they used for this design are on Flickr.